shj1081/scg-db-module/README.md

-# SCG In-house DB Module with Golang
+# DB Module with Golang

 ## Prerequisites
 - Go 1.21 or higher